hn-88/FDOCT/README.md

 	BscanFFTspin.cpp      - the main software, with spinnaker SDK (Point Grey camera, flir.com) support

+	BscanFFTspinj.cpp     - the main software, with spinnaker SDK and offline capture code with triggered capture

+	BscanFFTspinjnt.cpp   - the main software, with spinnaker SDK and offline capture code, non-triggered capture

 	BscanFFTwebcam.cpp   - webcam demo version of the main software, which does not need a QHYCCD camera

 	BscanFFTxml2m.cpp    - helper to convert output xml files to Matlab compatible m files